Doctoror/ParticlesDrawable/README.md

 ```

 ## Customization
-`ParticlesDrawable` as well as `ParticlesView`, contains setters for various customzations.
-They both can also be customized from an `xml`.
 Here is a list of all attributes, set with default values

 ```xml
 <com.doctoror.particlesdrawable.ParticlesView